-Getting more organized is a great way to claim back a lot of your time though.
+Ever wish you were one of those highly organized people, but not sure how they do it?
+Getting more organized is a great way to claim back a lot of your time.
 Once you’ve made the effort to do so it will give you more time and trust me, you’ll feel less stress.

 But where to start?
-For today we are going to take a look at some common habits that organized people have developed.
+For today, we are going to take a look at some common habits that organized people have developed.
 Popular self-help gurus claim that it will take 21 days to form a new healthy habit – or break a bad one.
-There are only ten here, so you still have plenty of time left in this ‘month of organization’ to start developing them yourself.
+There are only ten here, so you still have plenty of time’ to start developing them yourself however busy you are.
 And you will be glad you did.

 1) They make lists